Jean-Yves-LC/mSpecification/README.md

     end

 Let's create a specification checking if a person is under 30.
-This is done by extending the "Specification" class:
+This is done by extending the `Specification` class:

     classdef PersonUnder30Specification < Specification